rupc/go-with-intel-sgx/README.md

 **go-with-intel-sgx** shows how to call C/C++ functions of Intel SGX enclave in Go language using cgo interface.

-After compiling([cgo target in Makefile](https://github.com/rupc/go-with-intel-sgx/blob/master/Makefile#L214)) in each sgx provided sample code in SampleCode directory, it creates a *libtee* which calls C/C++ functions for using enclave functionalities.
+After compiling in each sample codes in a SampleCode directory, it creates a *libtee* which calls C/C++ functions for using enclave functionalities.

 # How to test
 ```